RobotsAndPencils/buford/README.md

 	LowPriority: true,
 }

-id, err = service.Push(deviceToken, headers, p)
+id, err := service.Push(deviceToken, headers, p)
 ```

 If no ID is specified APNS will generate and return a unique ID.
 When an expiration is specified, APNS will store and retry sending the notification until that time, otherwise APNS will not store or retry the notification.
-LowPriority should be used when sending a ContentAvailable payload.
+LowPriority should always be set when sending a ContentAvailable payload.

 #### Custom values